The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 That said, the official numbers are still concerning.
 According to the Bureau of Labor Statistics (BLS), 4,821 civilian workers in the U.S. were killed in 2014 as a direct result of their employment.3 And the numbers rise significantly when you consider long-term occupational diseases.
 In fact, some government estimates have pegged the yearly number of deaths in America from occupational diseases at anywhere from 26,000 to 72,000.
 Work-related cancer could account for between 12,000 and 26,000 of those yearly deaths.
 And work-related heart disease could account for between 6,000 and 18,000 of them.4

-The 20 Most Dangerous Jobs in America (Based on Civilian Fatalities)
+The Top 20 Most Dangerous Jobs in America (Based on Civilian Deaths)

 If you had to guess, what would you say are the most dangerous non-military occupations in the country?
 Are you confident in your answers?
 Many people are surprised to learn that the statistics don't back up their assumptions.
 For instance, in the following list of deadliest jobs, commonly top-of-mind occupations (such as police officer) might be a lot further down the list than you expect.
 And firefighters don't even break the top 20.